 Bounds, a Garrison resident, is chief content officer for the print and digital operations of Consumer Reports, where she leads a team of 135 journalists and technical staff.
 A native of North Carolina and a former longtime Wall Street Journal editor and reporter, she is the author of Little Chapel on the River, a memoir of Guinan’s Pub on Garrison’s Landing.

 The other board members are Christine Bockelmann, Joseph Plummer, Nicholas Groombridge, Irvine Flinn, Ralph Arditi, David Duffy, Stacey Farley, Mel Laytner, Bevis Longstreth, Frederick Osborn III and Rudolph Rauch.

 McCarthy, who lives in Nelsonville, is the chief revenue officer for the online marketing company Tightrope Interactive Inc., which has offices in Cold Spring and San Francisco.
 A graduate of SUNY Albany, he is also president of the Philipstown Little League.

 The other members of the advisory board are Suzanne Baker, Christopher Buck, Charles Kelly, Jason McManus, Judith Mogul, Andrew Revkin and Zanne Stewart.

 Highlands Current Inc. is a 501(c)3 nonprofit corporation that publishes The Current and Highlandscurrent.com for the communities of Beacon, Cold Spring, Garrison, Nelsonville and Philipstown.
 It was founded in 2010 by Gordon Stewart.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.